yudingchu/yudingchu.github.io/README.md

 # yudingchu.github.io
+# bug1: chartset errors
-# open:https://yudingchu.github.io appear error code.
-# chinese can not dispaly and error info
-# how to resolve this:
+open:https://yudingchu.github.io appear error code. chinese can not dispaly and error info how to resolve this:
 #